ricochhet/CatBot/README.md

 Proprietary and confidential
 Written by Ricochet#7498, September 2019 - Onward

+Using this code for malicious intent, whether it be try to make a clone, imitation, or similar, is restricted to needing explicit permission from the owner, if this permission is not truly given, it can lead to a takedown, or a fine in worse circumstances.

 The distribution of similar products cannot be utilized without permission from Ricochet#7498, this project cannot be copied, cloned, imitated, etc.
 These acts are prohibited without permission or credit from the author (Ricochet#7498).

+TL;DR: Don't steal the code here for making your own bot, that's not what it's purpose is, please don't- do anything bad.
 ```